-9. What is the difference between SUA and Multi-NAT?
+10. What is the difference between SUA and Full Feature NAT?

+When you edit a remote node in Web Configurator, Advanced Setup, Network -> Remote Node -> Edit, there will be three options for you:

+- None

+- SUA Only

+- Full Feature

-SUA (Single User Account) in previous ZyNOS versions is a NAT set with 2 rules, Many-to-One and Server.
-The P-660R-Tx v2 now has Full Feature NAT support to map global IP addresses to local IP addresses of clients or servers.
-With multiple global IP addresses, multiple severs of the same type (e.g., FTP servers) are allowed on the LAN for outside access.
-In previous ZyNOS versions that supported SUA 'visible' servers had to be of different types.
+SUA (Single User Account) in previous ZyNOS versions is a NAT set with 2 rules: Many-to-One and Server.
+With SUA, 'visible' servers had to be mapped to different ports, since the servers share only one global IP.

+The P-660R-Tx v2 now has Full Feature NAT which supports five types of IP/Port mapping: One to One, Many to One, Many to Many Overload, Many to Many No Overload and Server.
+You can make special application when you select Full Feature NAT.
+For example: With multiple global IP addresses, multiple severs using the same port (e.g., FTP servers using port 21/20) are allowed on the LAN for outside access.

 The P-660R-Tx v2 supports NAT sets on a remote node basis.
 They are reusable, but only one set is allowed for each remote node.
-The P-660R-Tx v2 supports 8 sets since there are 8 remote node.
-The default SUA (Read Only) Set in menu 15.1.255 is a convenient, pre-configured, read only, Many-to-One mapping set, sufficient for most purposes and helpful to people already familiar with SUA in previous ZyNOS versions.
+The P-660R-Tx v2 supports 8 sets since there are 8 remote nodes.

+By fatory default, the NAT is select as SUA in Web Configurator, Advanced Setup, Network -> NAT -> General -> NAT Setup.

-10. Is it possible to access a server running behind SUA from the outside Internet?
-If possible, how?
+11. Is it possible to access a server running behind SUA from the outside Internet?
+How can I do it?

 Yes, it is possible because P-660R-Tx v2 delivers the packet to the local server by looking up to a SUA server table.
-Therefore, to make a local server accessible to the outside users, the port number and the inside IP address of the server must be configured inWeb Configurator, Advanced Setup -> NAT -> Edit NAT/SUA Server Set.
+Therefore, to make a local server accessible to the outside users, the port number and the inside IP address of the server must be configured.
+(You can configure it in Web Configurator, Advanced Setup, Network -> NAT -> Port Forwarding).

-11. When do I need Multi-NAT?
+12. When do I need select Full Feature NAT?